akumrao/GRID/README.md

 ### **C. The Resource Exchange/Swap Model (Unique Value)**

-This key differentiator provides essential **liquidity and utility** within the system.
+This key differentiator provides essential **easy to use and self guided** within the system.

 * **Mechanism:** A user who supplies excess CPU/GPU cycles can instantly trade the value they have earned for access to a simultaneous withdrawal of equivalent CPU/GPU cycles from the Grid's pool, and vice versa.
 * **Benefits:** This creates a flexible, internal value system, allowing users to dynamically balance their resource needs (CPU-heavy today, GPU-heavy tomorrow) without relying on external cash transactions.